towolf/towolf.github.com/docs/PsychOneliners/GetEchoNumber.markdown

 'window' = Window to draw to. 'msg' = A message string displayed to prompt for input. 'x', 'y' = Start position of message prompt.
 'textColor' = Color to use for drawing the text. 'bgColor' = Background color for text.
 By default, the background is transparent.
-If a non\-empty 'bgColor' is specified it will be used.
+If a non-empty 'bgColor' is specified it will be used.
 The current alpha blending setting will affect the appearance of the text if 'bgColor' is specified\!